z-adams/Tutorials/ECS.md

 optimizations in mind.
 That's great, but it obfuscates the core thing we're trying to learn: how the hell a game works inside.

-The goal of this article is to provide you with the smallest possible amount of information you need to go play around on your own and figure out on your own how to *really* write a game engine.
-I'm going to describe the simplest possible **ECS (Entity-Component-System)** game engine.
+The goal of this article is to provide you with the smallest amount of information you need to go play around on your own and figure out how to *really* write a game engine.
+I'm going to describe the simplest possible **ECS (Entity-Component-System)** engine.
 I'll explain what those terms mean as we go.

 Before I begin, I will present the whole thing up front so you can see what